OpenMDAO/dymos/mkdocs/docs/getting_started/collocation.md

 There are two options.
 We use a higher order polynomial (for instance, specifying $y$ at 5 points and constraing defects at 4 points).

 Alternatively, we can use multiple polynomial _segments_ across the interval.
-For instance, with three quadratic segments the differentiation matrix has the form.
+For instance, with three quadratic segments the differentiation matrix has the form. **TODO**

 The number and order of segments used to represent the fitting interval is known as the _grid_.
 It can be difficult to know what a sufficient grid is _a priori_.